osrf/gazebo_design/zmq_transport/zmq_transport.md

 ## Gazebo integration ##

 The ign-transport API is not a one to one replacement for the current Gazebo transport layer.
+This makes the replacement of the current transport library with ign-transport more difficult.
 This is a potential plan to facilitate the integration of ign-transport inside Gazebo:

 1. Add ign-transport as a Gazebo dependency and tweak our `SearchForStuff.cmake` to make sure that Gazebo can compile and link against ign-transport.